 As you approach your late 30s, your periods may become less frequent or less regular.
 That’s perimenopause — the beginning of your body’s transition to menopause.

-During this decade your ovaries slow their estrogen production, so your periods may get shorter and lighter, or come less frequently.
+You may be wondering, “Why is my menstrual cycle getting shorter?” and at what age do periods stop?
+During your 40s, your ovaries slow their estrogen production, so your periods may get shorter and lighter, or come less frequently.
 Menopause occurs when your period stops completely for 12 consecutive months.
 For most women, this happens in their late 40s or early 50s.

-Any woman with post-menopausal bleeding should tell her doctor, who may want to evaluate her for endometrial or uterine cancer.
+Any woman with postmenopausal bleeding should tell her doctor, who may want to evaluate her for endometrial cancer, a type of uterine cancer.
 This is a rare cancer that develops in the inner lining or muscle wall of the uterus, but it mostly occurs in women age 50 or older.

 Tracking your menstrual cycle can help you determine what “normal” looks like for you and bring your attention to anything that might be out of whack.